F1rst-Unicorn/tiny-auth/doc/store.md

 #### client_id

 This is the name under which tiny-auth knows the client when performing requests.
-It must be unique between all clients.
+It must be unique between all clients and users.

 #### client_type